 The key barrier is the status quo – the idea that "this is how we do things for many years, and it worked well for us."
 Change management is the biggest challenge for finding and implementing new technologies.
 In our experience, having a trusted and respected champion or project manager in the organization has proven to be a key contributor to the successful adoption of new technologies.

-What tips would you offer property management companies when it comes to onboarding or training employees with new technology?
+What tips would you offer for training employees with new technology?

 There needs to be a strong business case.
 While new tech isn't always going to make you money, it will save the company a lot in terms of time and labor, and that translates to substantial operational savings.
 It really is more about the money you save rather than the money you'll make.
 Ultimately, a big part of convincing company leaders to invest in technology is making the case that it’s going to generate savings the moment you put in their employees’ hands.
 There is never a good time to take the time and implement new technology, but it would be hard to expect different results when following the same old and inefficient processes.